sakasikai/blm-mll/source/CommandLineTools.md

 ## Single-label Learning Commands

 Our system is an updated system of BioSeq-BLM sharing the same single-label learning functions and command line tools.
-In this section, we move the command lines sections from blm manual to this documen.
+In this section, we move the command lines sections from BLM manual to this document.
 And group them as single-label learning commands serving as a comparison with multi-label learning commands in the next section.
 The intention of adding this section is for the scenario in which users deal with both single-label learning and multi-label learning tasks.
 For complete materials for these scripts, please refer to [BioSeq-BLM_manual](http://bliulab.net/BioSeq-BLM/static/download/BioSeq-BLM_manual.pdf).

-These section introduces scripts about feature extraction, feature analysis and one-stop function for conduting single-label learning tasks using services provided by other scipts.
+These section introduces scripts about feature extraction, feature analysis and one-stop function for conducting single-label learning tasks using services provided by other scripts.